Skip to main content

 New modal or view variants added to the codebase are blocked by default.
 New Channel variants require an explicit allow or block decision at compile time.

-If a MIDI mapping does nothing, check whether the current view is on this allowlist.
+If a direct app-action mapping does nothing, check whether the current view is on this allowlist.
+If a keypress mapping does nothing, verify that the same physical key works in the current UI state.
 See MIDI And Sync Problems for more.

 Current caution